Updated: Jul 6

 4.3 🌱 Personality

-A typical earth person is a nurturing and compassionate, just like how the earth nourishes all living beings.
+A typical earth person is a nurturing and compassionate person, just like how the earth nourishes all living beings.

 Strengths: loyal, empathetic, great at resolving conflicts, and great at forming deep and long-term relationships.